paulyd123/DataRepresentationProject/README.md

     ...

 ### Accessing list of playgrounds using filters
-You may request a list of parks using a filter eg. All playgrounds with parking etc using the HTTP GET method.
+You may request a list of playgrounds using a filter eg. All playgrounds with parking etc using the HTTP GET method.
 Here is a URL example of the address you would use to achieve this.

 *http://galwayplaygrounds.ie/playgrounds/?[filter]=[parameter]*